Cybernetic-Ransomware/bpoe-api-gateway/README.md

 ## Testing
 #### Postman
-- The repository include a Postman collection with ready-to-import webhook mockers
+- The repository includes a Postman collection with ready-to-import webhook mockers located under `tests/resources/FAstAPI with Aoth0.postman_collection.json`.

 #### Pytest
 ```powershell
 poetry install --with dev
 poetry run pytest
 ```
-- Tests automatically load configuration from `.env.test` (see `tests/conftest.py`).
+- Tests automatically load configuration from `tests/.env.test` (see `tests/conftest.py`).
 Adjust this file to point at staging tenants or fake credentials when needed.

 #### Ruff
 ```powershell